niklas92/expenses-app/README.md

 The app has following default categories of expenses:

-- INCOME - Not part of the analsis of expenses and only used for monhtly savings calculation
+- INCOME - Not part of the analysis of expenses and only used for monthly savings calculation
 - DRUGSTORE
 - APPARTMENT
 - CLOTHES